jzarnett/ta-calculations/README.md

 ## Version History

+### 0.10.0
+Some courses are lab only, so let's account for that in the calculations.
+I also added some more special cases that I learned about.

 ### 0.9.0
 This adds the `SpecialCases` functionality, allowing specific rules for courses that have unusual allocation needs.
 The two immediate examples I can think of